OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ### Implement capturing appointment notes

-In this section, learn how to display the logged appointment notes and other details in a task pane when the user taps the **Log** button.
+In this section, learn how to display the logged appointment notes and other details in a task pane when the user selects the **Log** button.

 1. From the same quick start project, open the file **./src/taskpane/taskpane.js** in your code editor.